nkummer/Vion_Identification/README.md

 # Vion_Identification
 Peaks deconvolution &amp; identifications

+The input CVSV document (C:\Users\nkummer1\switchdrive\MA\Vion\Data Treatment\R\20180821_Demo\20180821_Demo) is exported from Progenesis (use for the alignement).
+The following column have to be exported: Compound, m/z, Retention time (min), CCS (angstrom^2), Identifications, Maximum Abundance et Raw abundance.
-The input data are csv files from Progenesis (use for the alignement).
-The column called "Neutral mass (Da)" exported from Progenesis as to be deleted before running the code (otherwise it generate errors due to missing values).
-The files should contain at least the following column (export parameters from Progenesis).
+Remarques: The column called "Neutral mass (Da)" exported from Progenesis as to be deleted before running the code (otherwise it generate errors due to missing values).

-Compound	m.z	Charge	Retention.time..min.
-Identifications	Maximum.Abundance		Samples....
+Three files are created, Data2, data3 and data4.